Student loan: Repayment

-Traditionally, repayment starts six months after graduation or leaving school.

-It is important to note that financial relief can provide a safety net for those under intense pressure to repay, leading many towards gaining income and avoiding defaulting.
+Financial relief can provide a safety net for those under intense pressure to repay, leading many towards gaining income and avoiding defaulting.
 With federal student loans, the student may have multiple options for extending the repayment period.
 An extension of the loan term will reduce the monthly payment and increase the amount of total interest paid on the principal balance during the life of the loan (the unpaid interest and any penalties become capitalized, i.e. added to the loan balance).
 Extension options include extended payment periods offered by the original lender and federal loan consolidation.
 There are also other extension options including income-based repayment plans and hardship deferments.